blookot/elastic-refs/README.md

 ## Coming events
 We run a serie of 3 French webinars dedicated to _**Security Analytics**_.
 [Subscribe here](https://events.elastic.co/french-security-webinar-series) and watch replays of [episode 1](https://www.elastic.co/fr/webinars/security-analytics-webinar-french-episode-1) and [episode 2](https://www.elastic.co/fr/webinars/security-analytics-webinar-french-episode-2).

+We often organize daily _**hands-on workshops**_ on Operational Analytics, Security Analytics or Search typically.
+Contact us if you wish to participate.

 We often organize _**meetups**_ in France.
 You can [subscribe](https://www.meetup.com/fr-FR/ElasticFR) for coming ones or watch the [recordings](https://www.youtube.com/playlist?list=PLhLSfisesZIuhYrMtNXL7RUh-b3hwNokk) of previous meetups.

 ## Content related to Security Analytics